-Perusing the shadows of John Carpenter’s genre-defining masterwork
+Perusing the shadows with John Carpenter’s genre-defining masterwork

 John Carpenter’s Halloween was guilty of a great many crimes.
-So successful was his low-budget revelation that it spawned an entire decade of sleazy, half-baked imitators, movies so devoid of technical competence that the genre had no other option than to descend into self-parody.
-Fortunately, for those of us with a taste for the unthinkably inept, lots of those movies have found a special place in our hearts, and we can enjoy the likes of Jason Voorhees as self-aware garbage without having to resort to discussions about graphic violence and misogynistic representations.
+So successful was his low-budget revelation it spawned an entire decade of sleazy, half-baked imitators, films so devoid of technical competence that the newly established slasher sub-genre would soon descend into self-parody.
+The burgeoning home video market proved something of a double-edged sword.
+It provided a platform for talented independent filmmakers, but also allowed for a lot of garbage, and for many horror traditionalists the notoriously uninventive slasher was representative of a severe decline in quality.
+For those of us with a taste for the unthinkably inept, some of those movies have found a special place in our hearts, and we can enjoy the likes of Jason Voorhees as self-aware garbage without having to resort to discussions about graphic violence and misogynistic representations.

-Ironically, it was Bob Clark’s Black Christmas that proved the inspiration for Carpenter’s more widely recognised Halloween after the director approached Clark about the possibility of a sequel to a movie that would become the subject of much controversy due to a rather untimely real-life incident with serial killer Ted Bundy, who would mirror the movie’s plot by bludgeoning two sleeping Chi Omega sisters to death and attempting to murder two others.
-Clark, who wanted to expand his horizons, wasn’t interested in making another horror movie, telling Carpenter, “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it “Halloween.”
+Despite The Texas Chainsaw Massacre‘s obvious influence, it was Bob Clark’s Black Christmas that proved a direct inspiration for Carpenter’s more widely recognised Halloween after he approached Clark about the possibility of a sequel.
+Black Christmas, which established many of the tropes that would refine the slasher sub-genre, became the subject of much controversy following an untimely, real-life incident involving serial killer Ted Bundy, who would mirror the movie’s plot by bludgeoning two sleeping Chi Omega sisters to death before attempting to murder two others, something which no doubt piqued Carpenter’s interest further.
+Clark, who wanted to expand his filmmaking horizons, wasn’t interested in making another horror movie, telling Carpenter, “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it ‘Halloween.'”
 The rest, as they say, is history.

-Halloween would begin a seasonal trend that saw the slasher sub-genre explore every commercial avenue, from New Years Evil to April Fool’s Day to Christmas Evil, with the censor aggravating Silent Night, Deadly Night proving the straw that broke the reindeer’s back in a year when censorship reached for the festive guillotine, but the season of Halloween was the real breadwinner when it came to horror, a fact that Clark singularly understood and Carpenter was more than happy to capitalise on.
-Unlike those other cynical efforts, Halloween is one of those rare movies that is able to use violence in its most positive and productive sense.
+Halloween sparked a holiday trend that explored every last commercial avenue, from Christmas Evil to New Years Evil to April Fool’s Day, but Halloween was the real breadwinner when it came to the horror genre, a fact that Clark singularly understood and Carpenter was more than happy to capitalise on.
+Unlike the countless knock-offs it ultimately inspired, Halloween is one of those rare movies that is able to use violence in its most positive and productive sense.
 This is art first and foremost, and the film’s graphic nature is never superfluous.
-In fact, by today’s standards it isn’t violent at all, but it doesn’t need to be.
+In fact, by today’s standards it isn’t that violent at all, but it doesn’t need to be.
 Everything we see on screen serves a purpose, creating the kind of ceaseless tension that grabs you by the throat and never lets go.